A cooperative effort of the City of Fort Collins and Colorado State University!

 Community Building Programs

 Party packs are designed to help students have fun and entertain friends without disturbing neighbors, violating the law, or getting the police involved.
 One party pack contains: 2 bottles of water, a party smart t-shirt, a late night programming schedule, 1 trash bag, 1 recycling bag, 25 "over 21" wristbands, 16 handouts that can be distributed to neighbors announcing the party, 1 roll of tape for posting the fliers, a party checklist, a handout outlining common code and ordinance violations, duh posters, name tags for car keys and an evaluation card.
 Party packs are free!
-The party pack program is a collaborative effort sponsored by: Off-Campus Student Services, City of Fort Collins Neighborhood Services Office, Vice President for Student Affairs Parents Fund, Live Life Late, Gallegos Sanitation Incorporated, City of Fort Collins-Operation Services, CSU Hartshorn Health Service, City of Fort Collins-Natural Resources.
+The party pack program is a collaborative effort sponsored by: Off-Campus Student Life, City of Fort Collins, Vice President for Student Affairs Parents Fund, Live Life Late, Gallegos Sanitation Incorporated, and CSU Hartshorn Health Service.

-The Community Liaison will organize neighborhood dialogues between student and non-student residents throughout the Fort Collins community.
-The dialogues will take place in both the fall and spring semesters.
-In addition to exploring stereotypes and common misperceptions, these dialogues will encourage participants to search for common ground and work towards increasing tolerance and acceptance.
-The dialogue series will provide the opportunity for students and non-student residents to open the doors to positive communication and possible brainstorming solutions.
+The Community Liaison organizes neighborhood dialogues between student and non-student residents throughout the Fort Collins community.
+The dialogues take place in both the fall and spring semesters.
+In addition to exploring stereotypes and common misperceptions, these dialogues encourage participants to search for common ground and work towards increasing tolerance and acceptance.
+The dialogue series provides the opportunity for students and non-student residents to open the doors to positive communication and possible brainstorming solutions.